yilinfang/backup-scripts/README.md

 ### Prerequisites

 - Python 3.6+
-- Bitwarden CLI (bw) installed and available in PATH
+- Bitwarden CLI (bw) installed and available in PATH or npx is available

 ### Configuration